man-kay/fina-nlp-project/blogposts/blogpost1.md

 #### Code Skeleton

-Based on the above data sources, we think that there are some possible attempts:
+Based on the above data sources, we think that there are some possible possibilities:

 ```python
 ## If the dataset exist, just directly use the dataset,